qSIEVE: Efficient qLDPC Memory via Systolic Movement in Atom Arrays: qSIEVE: Efficient Quantum Memory in Atom Arrays

-At the circuit level, our goal is to implement the circuits of Figure~\ref{fig:check_circ} for all X and Z checks in our code.
-Since single qubit rotations can be performed with high fidelity in atom arrays~\cite{levine2022dispersive}, we focus on describing how the long-range two qubit gates between check and data qubits are performed.
+To implement generalized-bicycle codes, the circuits of Figure~\ref{fig:check_circ} need to be executed for all X and Z checks in the code.
+Since single qubit rotations can be performed with high fidelity in atom arrays~\cite{levine2022dispersive}, we focus on routing the long-range two qubit gates between check and data qubits.
+These long-range gates are mediated by atom movement using an AOD, therefore the router should aim to minimize this movement cost.

-\revision{Our protocol for implementing parity checks is described in Algorithm}~\ref{alg:Schedule}.
-We separate \revision{the protocol} into two halves, corresponding to X checks and Z checks. \revision{In each half, check qubits are moved collectively to first complete all non-periodic, $(q,p)$, steps followed by all periodic, $(q-m,p-l)$, steps in order to minimize movement costs.
-X and Z check qubits are transferred from SLMs to AODs at the start of their respective halves to enable movement.
-Specifics of movement are described in Section }\ref{gb:movement}.\revision{ One code we simulate ($[96,10,12]$) has mixed terms, which is implemented using an identical check protocol but with 4 periodic steps instead of 2.}

-Figure~\ref{fig:gb-schedule} gives an example of implementing a check operation for all X checks in a small code.
-In the circuit picture of Figure~\ref{fig:check_circ} this can be viewed as performing one CNOT gate for all X checks. \revision{In the actual check protocol, steps 1 and 2 of Figure}~\ref{fig:gb-schedule}\revision{ are scheduled to minimize overall movement costs, as specified in Algorithm}~\ref{alg:Schedule}\revision{.}